 During later years, the station was also used as a storage center for books and documents received from various foreign offices and British embassies from around the world.
 With the closing of the base in 1997, a new home needed to be found for this collection.
 After several years of negotiations, staff at The Military Museums received word from the UK Ministry of Defence that the entire collection would be donated to the University of Calgary, and stored at The Military Museums Library and Archives.

-Beginning in early 2011, library staff began the enormous task of identifying and cataloguing the estimated 50,000 books, manuscripts and manuals stored in over one thousand boxes that have since been received.
-These books are now part of our permanent collection.
+Beginning in early 2011, University of Calgary library staff began the enormous task of identifying and cataloguing the estimated 50,000 books, manuscripts and manuals stored in over one thousand boxes that have since been received.
+These books are now part of the university’s permanent collection, housed at The Military Museums.

 The Mural of Honour